-Facilities and Services also works to help maintain safety of the campus by, among other efforts, replacing burned out lights, trimming vegetation that blocks lights, and conducting annual tours of the campus to develop a prioritized list of projects for improvements.
-The employees who work for Facilities and Services also serve as additional observers and reporters of problems around the campus, as do the facilities workers at the DACC Central Campus.
+The DACC Facilities Support works to help maintain security of the campus by, among other efforts, locking up academic buildings at the end of the night, replacing burned out lights, trimming vegetation that blocks lights, and conducting annual tours of the campus to develop a prioritized list of projects for improvements.
+The employees who work for Facilities and Services also serve as additional observers and reporters of problems around the campuses.